ImperialCollegeLondon/ReCoDE-penalised-reg/docs/1-chapter-1.md

 ind_include <- which(index != 0)
 length(ind_include)
 ```
-We can see that about 12000 genes have been matched, just over half of the genes present in X. We now reconstruct X with only the matched genes
+We can see that about 12000 genes have been matched, just over half of the genes present in $X$.
+We now reconstruct $X$ with only the matched genes

 ```{r}
 matched_gene_names <- gene_identifiers[ind_include]